Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

 ```

-Run the script with `pio run dosing_atomation --automation-name naive_turbidostat --target-od 0.5`.
+Run the script with `pio run dosing_automation --automation-name naive_turbidostat --target-od 0.5`.
 This will start the job.
 After a moment, you may notice that warnings are thrown - that's because there's no optical density measurements being produced!
 You can use crtl-c to stop the job.

 #### Editing attributes over MQTT (optional)